krishitarora/Hand-Gesture-Imitation/README.md

 This is a project to make a robotic hand imitate hand gestures performed by a human.

+## Getting Started

-## There are 3 files, a .py file, a .pb model and .ino file.
+### There are 3 files, a .py file, a .pb model and .ino file.

-### The .py file contains the Python code for Hand Gesture Classification.
+The .py file contains the Python code for Hand Gesture Classification.
-### The .pb file contains the trained model that is imported by the python file.
+The .pb file contains the trained model that is imported by the python file.
-### The .ino file is the Arduino file used to communicate with and control the Ardiuno Mega connected with the Robotic Hand.
+The .ino file is the Arduino file used to communicate with and control the Ardiuno Mega connected with the Robotic Hand.

 Large parts of the code are self-explanatory.
 Comments are added to make it more understandable.